By the way, what is a lien?

 Do liens really get contractors paid?

 They sure do.
-Over the last 10 years we have supported hundreds and hundreds of contractors to recover lost income for the fraction of the cost an attorney will charge.
+Over the last 10 years Contractors Network and Training Center has supported hundreds and hundreds of contractors to recover lost income for the fraction of the cost an attorney will charge.
 Whether it’s $5,000 or $100,000, we have helped handle every possibility.

 Do I need an attorney?